xizon/funda-ui/packages/Table/README.md

 > To interact with data is required using the `data` property of `<Table />` and `itemData` property of `<TableRow />`.

 It is valid when `keyboardFocusable` is "true".
-You can set more properties, such as: `onCellKeyPressed`.
+You can set more properties, such as: `onCellKeyPressed` and `onCellPressEnter`.